caiofrota/cf-rest-skecth/README.md

 * [Codecov](https://codecov.io/) - Code coverage reports repository
 * [Maven Wagon FTP](http://maven.apache.org/wagon/wagon-providers/wagon-ftp/) - Apache FTP Plugin

+## Support or Contact

+Contact us at contact@cftechsol.com for questions and we'll help you sort it out.

+## Issues

+Find a bug or want to request a new feature?
+Please let us know by [submitting an issue](https://github.com/caiofrota/cf-rest/issues).

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/caiofrota/6e65a17fd3bf100d058cb48dcc780b21) for details on our code of conduct, and the process for submitting pull requests to us.